-While both options specify the targeted language obvious enough, subfolders are generally thought to be much better from an SEO perspective then subdomains (see this post on Moz).
-Happily this is the way Joomla generates multi-language conntent.
+While both options specify the targeted language obviously enough, subfolders are generally thought to be much better from an SEO perspective than subdomains (see this post on Moz).
+Happily, this is the way Joomla generates multi-language content.

-- Finally you can also specify the language in URL paramaters like this:
+- Finally, you can also specify the language in URL parameters like this:

 This is a less-advised solution

 The rel=”alternate” tag is probably the most important configuration item in multilingual SEO: to keep Google happy, you should make sure that you specify which page is a translation of which other page and vice-versa.
 This means that if you have a translation of a page, it should specify the source page this page is a translation of, while also the source page specifies the page it is translated into.
 Even more, this should also count for all other languages the page is translated into.
 Finally, Google also requires you to self-reference the page.
 All this is done through the rel="alternate" hreflang="xx-XX" tags, with the languages specified.
 This sounds complicated, but basically, all copies of a translation should reference each other.
 Let’s explain this with an example: